ASAD128/mystery-lunch/README.md

 # Mystery Lunch
-A web application to randomly select employees for lunch
+A simple web application to randomly select employees for lunch

 ## Features
 1. Mystery Lunch web application randomly selects employees from different departments every month to have lunch together.